THERAPEUTIC RIDING LESSONS

-Our riding lessons offer an enormous range of physical, learning, developmental and social benefits.
+Our Therapeutic Riding lessons offer an enormous range of physical, learning, developmental and social benefits.
 For example:

 - Just sitting on a walking horse moves every muscle in the body, so our lessons enable riders to, for example, improve balance, develop core strength, and reduce spasticity in over-tight muscles.